 Their wine is available in both the 750 ml and the half sized bottles.

-As of the time of this review a small winery is on site and will be used for future harvests.
+As of the time of this review a small winery is on site and may be used for future harvests.
 Tastings by appointment (for serious wine enthusiasts) will also be held sometime in the future and will always be private for your party.
 Currently the production is extremely small and they are not yet distributed.
 The best way to acquire their wines is direct through their website.
-Visit: www.eedenwines.com
+For more information visit: www.eedenwines.com